 “City Council spent months listening to residents and city staff on the best way to approach the thorny problem of satisfying a growing demand for parking in a way that raises much-needed revenue while continuing to provide free parking to the people who live in Myrtle Beach proper,” says Mayor John Rhodes.
 “The parking decal registration system has been a linchpin to the success of that effort.”

 Have any questions about Cognito Forms?
-Feel free to get in touch with our support team, or just leave a comment below!
+Feel free to get in touch with our support team!